Fresno County Board of Supervisors hosts redistricting hearing

 FRESNO, Calif.
-(KGPE) – On Tuesday, the Fresno County Board of Supervisors held the first of two public hearings on redistricting.
+(KSEE) – On Tuesday, the Fresno County Board of Supervisors held the first of two public hearings on redistricting.

 With the completion of the 2020 census, the districts will now be redrawn.